Hospital Acquired Conditions

 - Prospective Payment System-exempt cancer hospitals

-- Veterans Affairs medical centers and hospitals
+- Veterans Affairs hospitals

 - Short-term acute care hospitals located in U.S. territories (Guam, Puerto Rico, the U.S. Virgin Islands, the Northern Mariana Islands, and American Samoa)